jeffpar/lonedissent/_pages/transcripts/featured/brown1/bolling-v-sharpe.md

 words, not as a requirement of the charge but as a policy which is enunciated by the charge. </p>
 <p>Now, it would appear to petitioners that it is necessary also for this Court
-to consider the fact that we are not dealing with the <a name="page13"></a>State of South Carolina, we are not dealing with the State of Virginia, the State of Delaware, or the State of Kansas.
+to consider the fact that we are not dealing with the State of South Carolina, we are not dealing with the State of Virginia, the State of Delaware, or the State of Kansas.
 We are not here concerned with those oversensitive areas of state and federal relation.
 That is not involved in this case.
 We are not involved in this case with the question of the sensitiveness